Get an overview of when and how you apply for admission to a master's degree programme at the University of Copenhagen.

 The only exceptions are courses/projects you have passed before completing your qualifying bachelor's degree.
 Such courses/projects can be included in the assessment, also if they are not part of the bachelor programme.
 However, a maximum of 30 ECTS credits can be included.

-7-point-scale and the international European Credit Transfer System (ECTS) are used on all Danish state-regulated degree programmes.
+7-point-scale and the international European Credit Transfer and Accumulation System (ECTS) are used on all Danish state-regulated degree programmes.

 Improved grades